udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 After having breakfast in the mess, you tell Ali that you have a class and you'll be back in an hour.
 "Why don't you stay in my room and check out your new account until then?
 If you check out the feeds of those travel bloggers I followed using your new IG account, I'm sure you'll learn a lot in very little time."

 She agrees, following which you leave for class.
-You go back to your room after class and you see Ali glued to the phone.
+You go back to your room after class, and you see Ali glued to the phone.

 "Who's staring intently at the box now?", you ask her mockingly.\
 "I never knew that such a tool could exist!", exclaims Ali.
 "This tool shows me reels that I want to watch before I even know that I want to watch them!
 I can't wait to learn more intelligent life hacks using tissue papers!"